Welfare

 - Consequences of the Pandemic for Living Conditions and Equality

-- Developments in atypical work
+- Developments in alternative work arrangements

 - Inclusion of Children and Youth in Organized Leisure in Local Communities in Norway (ICYVOL)

-- PensjonsLAB
+- RoboNord

 - SAMFO - Effects of professional collaboration in public schools